hagix9/hagistack/ubuntu12.04/README.md

 # And hagistack?

-* To easy install OpenStack environments in a clean Ubuntu12.04
+* To easy install OpenStack environments in a clean Ubuntu12.10
 * However, it does not install also Qauntum Swift.

 Read more at http://http://oss.fulltrust.co.jp/

 # Prerequisite

-* When you install the OS, please create a LVM named nova-volumes.
+* When you install the OS, please create a LVM named cinder-volumes.
 * IP address must have been fixed.
 * Please do not create the bridge interfaces.